On algebraic structures of the Hochschild complex: Hochschild complex

 \subsubsection{Warning:}

-The degree $k$ of a cycle $x\in HH_k(A,M)$, is not given by the number terms in a tensor product but by the total degree.
+The degree $k$ of a cycle $x\in HH_k(A,M)$ is not given by the number of terms in a tensor product, but by the total degree.

 \begin{remark} In this article we use normalized Hochschild chains and cochains.
 It turns out that they are quasi-isomorphic to the non-normalized Hochschild chains and cochains.
-The proof is the same as the one on page 46 of \cite{Loday} for the algebras.
+The proof is the same as the one for algebras given in Proposition~1.6.5 on page 46 of~\cite{Loday}.
 One only has to modify the proof to the case of simplicial objects in the category of differential graded algebras.
-The proof of the Lemma 1.6.6 of \cite{Loday} works in this setting since the degeneracy maps commute with the internal differential of a simplicial differential graded algebra.
+The proof of the Lemma 1.6.6 of~\cite{Loday} works in this setting since the degeneracy maps commute with the internal differential of a simplicial differential graded algebra.

 \end{remark}